RaquelRaquel/Portfolio/Separate_Duplicates_from_Dataset.md

     Acual length:  9659

-Above, we see that the numbers match.
+Above, we see that the length values match.
 Our expected number of records we have is 9,659 records and the actual number of records in our dictionary is 9,659.
 <br>
 <br>
-Below, we seperate the records to only have the unique apps into a list labelled, `android_clean[]`.
+We seperate the records to only have the unique apps into a list labelled, `android_clean[]`.
 To do this, we create a for-loop that will iterate through the `android_data` dataset.
 An if-statement is created so that Python can iterate the dataset to determine if the `n_reviews` value is the same as the value listed in the maximum review dictionary.
 If so, and if the app `name` does not already exist in the `already_listed` list, then the app record is appended to the `android_clean` list and to the `already_added` list.
 The `already_added` list serves as a way to block any duplicates from getting into the `android_clean` list.

 ```python